AdaCore/learn/courses/advanced-ada/chapters/generics.rst

     end Show_Procedure_Access;

-We can rewrite the application above using formal subprograms instead of formal access types.
+We can rewrite the package above using formal subprograms instead of formal access types.
 This is the update specification of the :ada:`Read_File_Pkg` package: